nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/page-cache.md

 The URL `http://example.com/path/to/static?foo` will return the cached response after the first time.

-## Cache-Busting by Removing Cache Files
+## Cache-Busting By Removing Cache Files

 The cache files are created in `cache` directory and are named as SHA-256 hash value.